 The effect of SLC on estuarine habitat will vary depending upon the location and elevation of the affected lands.
 Based on the topography and the existing infrastructure, inland impacts from SLR on estuaries will be restricted primarily to increased water depths and saline conditions in the estuaries and canal systems, as the majority of the coastline is built out and protected by seawalls and other hardened structures.
-Light limitation is commonly the principal factor controlling the distribution of effective fish habitat (EFH) in the estuaries.
-Thus, EFH typically terminate at a deep-water edge where light is not sufficient to support photosynthesis.
-This deep-water boundary or maximum depth limit can be quantified based on monitoring (Steward et al., 2005).
-As the estuaries deepen in response to SLR, the deepwater edge of EFH throughout the basin will migrate upslope, but the relative depth of the deep-water edge in each sub-basin or segment will not change.
-The SLC does not change any of the impacts over the without condition alternative.
+SLR has the potential to effect harbor hydrodynamics including tides, currents, wave growth and fetch, and possibly sedimentation and shoaling.
+Wave growth and fetch could potentially increase with deeper waters that are inundating more area horizontally.
+Deeper water could potentially reduce velocities deeper in the water column and allow more sediment to settle out or change existing shoaling patterns.
+It does not appear that SLR will change any of the impacts over the without condition alternative.
+In order to reach further conclusions of changes in harbor hydrodynamics, additional modeling would need to be completed.

 SLR during the next century will increase the exchange and circulation of Atlantic Ocean water with waters in the Brunswick River, Turtle River and South Brunswick River.
 The effect of this would be a more saline condition overall and a shift in salinity ranges and their location within the estuary.
-This shift could affect the location and health of most of the flora and fauna in the estuary, including freshwater SAV, oysters, benthic communities, and shoreline vegetation.
+Figure E.15 is the Marsh Migration Viewer from NOAA.
+The shift in saline conditions could affect the location and health of most of the flora and fauna in the estuary, including freshwater SAV, oysters, benthic communities, and shoreline vegetation.
 Salinities and canal stages are expected to increase in the Brunswick River, increasing the probability of urban flooding and saltwater intrusion.
+Figure E.15 shows that with an increase in SLC of +3 feet salt water marsh (shown in dark purple) will transition to unconsolidated shore (shownin light blue).